dwjoyce/pythonbook/chapters/Catching errors.rst

 Things to remember
 ------------------

 #.
-Use ``try``-``except`` blocks to catch exceptions.
+Use ``try``-``except`` blocks to catch :term:`exceptions`.
 Exceptions are errors or problems raised for the program to handle in a proper manner.

 #.
 The code inside a ``try``-``except`` block is indented, like an ``if`` block.

 #.
 It is best to name an exception type, to avoid surprises.
 You can find out what the exception type is by using the interactive shell to provoke the same error.

-#.
-Syntax errors are when the program breaks the rules of the language.  :term:`Runtime errors` or :term:`logical errors` are problems in the operation of the program itself.
+#. :term:`Syntax errors` are when the program breaks the rules of the language.  :term:`Runtime errors` or :term:`logical errors` are problems in the operation of the program itself.